wdporter/i-am-that-ebook/src/75-in-peace-and-silence-you-grow/readme.md

 Take my own case: My *guru* ordered me to attend to the sense ’I am’ and to give attention to nothing else.
 I just obeyed.
 I did not follow any particular course of breathing, meditation or study of scriptures.
-Whatever happened, I would turn away my attention from it and remain with the sense ‘I am’.
+Whatever happened, I would turn away my attention from it and remain with the sense “I am”.
 It may look too simple, even crude.
 My only reason for doing it was that my *guru* told me so.
 Yet it worked!